debetimi/hbx/economics_for_managers/mod2.md

 When two products are substitutes the cross price elasticity is positive.
 When to products are complements then then cross price elasticity is negative.
 If two products are unrelated then CPE is roughly 0.

 Cross Price Elasticity of Demand = (&Delta;Q<sub>A</sub>/Q<sub>A</sub>)/(&Delta;P<sub>B</sub>/P<sub>B</sub>)

+Historical Example: Until late 90's concerts more or less tracked inflation.
+After files sharing prices way out paced inflation.
+So before 90s concerts where advertisements for CDs.
+After file sharing, free music was the advertisement for concerts.

+As a manager one should always looks for complements.

+### 2.4.5 Strategy 3: Network Effect

+Networked Business - As the size of the network grows, it becomes more attractive to sellers or buyers.

+Platform Companies are networked business, and they achieve growth from the network affect.

+Companies that can exploit networks achieve rapid growths.

+Networking Effects are examples of increasing returns and virtuous circuits.
+As your size increases the willingness to pay increases.

+#### Pricing for Network Effect

++ Network affected Markets are also known as winner take all markets due to the positive feedback inherent in the industry.
++ To price in these sorts of markets you do the reverse of normal markets and price as possible since the future WTP depends on the number of existing users you want to capture as many users as possible.

+### 2.4.6 Creating Network Effects

++ Pokemon created network effect since they designed a game based around trading.